 Recommended for Best Shopping because: The Spiegelkwartier is known for its antique and art shops.

-Local Expert tip: If you are looking for something in particular, visit the website in advance so you know which stores to browse.
+Jessica's expert tip: If you are looking for something in particular, visit the website in advance so you know which stores to browse.

 The Kalverstraat is a busy shopping street where you can easily spend a whole day.
 The street, which is lined with numerous stores such as V&D, Zara, H&M, Nike, Rituals and Lush, starts at Dam Square and winds its way to Muntplein.
 From clothing to shoes and toys to books, you'll find just about everything.
 The street is even home to one of Amsterdam's malls, the Kalvertoren.
 The Kalverstraat caters to every style and budget, both men and women.
 Even if you just want to do some window-shopping or people watch, the Kalverstraat promises a fun day out.
 To top off the entire experience, the Kalverstraat is said to be over 600 years old.
 You'll be strolling through a piece of history.